 The Brown-headed Cowbird, which is also known as the Molothrus ater, is a medium size bird native to North America.
 The Brown-headed Cowbird is a migratory bird that travels from one place to another depending upon the food availability, weather, and climate situations.
 The bird has a similar shape to the normal crow, but it has a more colorful back.
 They mostly visit the north during the summer season.

 The Brown-headed Cowbird has all-black plumage, except the head and neck, this part of the body of the Brown-headed Cowbird is brown instead of black.
 The black plumage of this bird reflects a more bluish-black color rather than pure black.
-The male plumage is shiny and more colorful than females.
-The female’s plumage is brown black.
+The male plumage is shiny and more colorful than the females.
+The female’s plumage is brown-black.
 The females are shorter than the males and have less wingspan and weight.
-Females can be easily spotted among the flock as they are different in color than the normal males.
+Females can be easily spotted among the flock as they are different in color than normal males.